datawan-labs/schools/README.md

 | kode_kabupaten | VARCHAR   | District/city code (Kemendagri)          |
 | provinsi       | VARCHAR   | Province name (Kemendagri)               |
 | kabupaten      | VARCHAR   | District/city name (Kemendagri)          |

+## Misc

+For this project, we use Datawan Maps, You can explore more about it [here](https://maps.datawan.id/).